Important Notice Regarding Recruitment

 Will I Be Paid?

 This is a volunteer opportunity.
-At the end of the current session (December 2022), you will receive an official certificate of completion of the SUPPORT Clinical Research Training Program (upon request and only if you have remained in good standing with the program).
+At the end of your session, you will receive an official certificate of participation (upon request and only if you have remained in good standing with the program).
+Please note that we are happy to provide confirmation of participation in this initiative (i.e., verification of program participation), however, we are unable to write letters of reference due to the number of program participants both past and present.

 How might this experience help me?